Shadow Ringing of Black Holes from Photon Sphere Quasinormal Modes: Analytical Results

-Let us have a particular example, under an inclination \(\iota\).
-Let \(a_{2m}\) denote the \(\ell=2\) screen–mode amplitudes in the source frame, and \(a'_{2m}\) those seen by an observer inclined by \(\iota\) about a horizontal axis.
-The rotation acts via Wigner \(d\)–matrices:
+As a simple illustration, consider the $\ell=2$ sector.
+Let $a_{2m}$ denote the $\ell=2$ amplitudes in the source frame and $a'_{2m}$ those in a frame inclined by an angle $\iota$ about a horizontal axis (with appropriate choice of $\alpha,\gamma$).
+The rotation acts via the reduced Wigner $d$-matrix,

-For later reference, the entries coupling to \(m'=2\) are
+For later reference, the entries coupling to $m'=2$ are